zinsmatt/3D-Curved-Surfaces-Segmentation/README.md

 ([Link to challenge](https://www.topcoder.com/challenges/5863dfd8-f36c-468a-8930-b2bc16b9a92a?tab=details))

-The goal of this challenge is to detect and segment faults (curved surfaces) from seismic volume data.
-My solution is mainly based on point cloud analysis with PCL.
-The algorithms were developped in C++ and a dockerized version of the code is provided.
+The goal of this challenge was to detect and segment faults (curved surfaces) from 3D seismic volume data.
+My solution is based on point cloud analysis with PCL.
+The algorithms were developed in C++ and a dockerized version of the code is provided.

 <img src="doc/seismic_image.png" width=400 height=200>                     <img src="doc/seg.gif" width=400 height=200>